Edited by: Keri Stooksbury

 Korean Air has a bunch of weird routing rules, such as no one-way awards on partner airline flights.
 Additionally, the process for booking awards for others is quite troublesome.
 To make matters worse, the SkyTeam airline’s mileage currency is difficult to earn.

 Korean Air SKYPASS is transfer partners with only 1 transfer partner: Marriott Bonvoy.
-Points transfer at a 3:1 ratio with a 5,000-mile bonus for every 60,000 Marriott points transferred.
+Points transfer at a 3:1 ratio.
 Transfer times can run anywhere from 7 days to 3 weeks.
 The good news is that you can request award holds of varying lengths, depending on which customer representative you talk to.

 You can also earn Korean Air miles by opening any of Korean Air’s co-branded credit cards.
 In the U.S., the bank that issues Korean Air credit cards is U.S. Bank.
 Generally, this is not recommended, as the earning structures aren’t favorable.